Ethiopia's peacemaking prime minister emerges as a Nobel favourite

 The surprise visit is typical of Abiy, who both fans and critics say often relies on bold personal initiatives and charisma to drive change instead of working through government institutions.

-Nebiat Getachew, the foreign ministry spokesman, said policy was well co-ordinated but he did not confirm that Abiy had made the July trip without informing the ministry.
+Nebiat Getachew, the foreign ministry spokesman, said policy was well co-ordinated.
+He did not confirm if Abiy had made the July trip without informing the ministry.

 But Abiy's unpredictable style annoys some Ethiopians.